 If you’d like to read opinions from parents who’ve used this curriculum before, check out this link: homeschool reviews forum for Sonlight.
 There is also a Catholic Forums review here that you might find useful.

-SOS seems to be modelled after the traditional educational model, similar to that used in most modern schools.
-It is different from Abeka and BJU in that almost everything is done online.
-Tests are saved online and everything is recorded making for easy record keeping and good student-accountability logs.
+SOS seems to be modeled after the traditional educational model.
+However, it is different from Abeka and BJU in that almost everything is done online.
+For example, tests are saved online, and everything is recorded, making for easy record keeping and good student-accountability logs.

 However, if you are technologically challenged, you may have the occasional struggle with this program.
 Because everything is computer-based, you may find it a little difficult to set up if you struggle with technology.
 Thankfully, there is good technical support on hand to help.